matthew-andrews/mattandre.ws/source/_posts/waterfall-to-agile.md

 With a video conference it's easy to invite a lot of colleagues but be careful.
 Make sure they're not disruptive because if too many people are talking in at once it gets a little out of control.

 Think about security.
-Used password protection.
+Use password protection.
 Ask your subjects not to show confidential information on their screen.
 Only record when you have permission.

 ### 2. Test your product concepts